NHSDigital/nhse-epr-integration/pages/appendix1.md

 <a name="author"></a>
-__author SHOULD have an entry with an Organization reference using a valid ODS code.__
+__author MUST have an entry with an Organization reference using a valid ODS code.__

 This refers to __the Trust__ that the Appointment is at.
 ```json